Tron-Only/study-doc/README.md

 2. Ensure you're not in private/incognito mode
 3. Clear browser cache and try again
 4. Check browser console for storage quota errors

+### Mobile Display Issues

+1. **Horizontal scrolling**: All layouts are now responsive and prevent horizontal overflow
+2. **Buttons too small**: All touch targets meet 44x44px minimum for accessibility
+3. **Sidebar stays open**: Sidebar now auto-closes on mobile after clicking any link
+4. **Can't find menu**: Look for the floating trigger button (panel icon) in the top-left when sidebar is closed
+5. **Text overflow**: Theme selector and buttons adapt to screen size; separate mobile layouts prevent overflow

 ## Contributing